shakebugs/shake-docs/docs/android/crash-reports/test-it-out.md

 Reopen you app, describe the crash and tap *Submit*.

+## Visit Shake dashboard

 To see your crash report:
 1. Visit your [Shake dashboard](https://app.shakebugs.com/)
 1. Switch to the **Crash reports** tab in the left sidebar.

-If the crash report is not visible instantly, wait a minute until the system processes it.

 <table class="media-container">
 <img
-  alt="User feedback intro message" src={useBaseUrl('screens/dominik-dashboard-example@2x.png')}
+  alt="The first crash report on Shake dashboard" width="522" src={useBaseUrl('screens/first-crash-report-on-dashboard@2x.png')}
 />
 </table>

+If your crash report is not visible instantly, wait a minute until the system processes it.